phax/ph-schematron/README.md

   * 4.1.2
     * Binds to ph-commons 8.5.3
     * Updated to Saxon-HE 9.7.0-14
+    * Added a new Schematron validation Maven plugin
   * 4.1.1 - 2016-11-03
     * Added possibility to use XML EntityResolver (#30)
     * Updated to Saxon-HE 9.7.0-10